jetski67890/cervezoferta/README.md

 ## Usage

-1. Run the setup command to configure the application (or create .env and cahnge config.js):
+1. Run the setup command to configure the application (or create .env and change config.js):

 ```sh
 npm run setup